Minnesota

 The MCC is a multi-agency committee made up of the following individuals and agencies:

-Minnesota Pollution Control Agency (MPCA) - John Linc Stine, Commissioner
+Minnesota Pollution Control Agency (MPCA) - Katrina Kessler, Commissioner

-Iron Range Resources and Rehabilitation Board (IRRRB)- Mark Phillips, Commissioner
+Iron Range Resources and Rehabilitation Board (IRRRB) - Ida Rukavina, Commissioner

-University of Minnesota's College of Science and Engineering - Mostafa (Mos) Kaveh, Dean
+University of Minnesota's College of Science and Engineering - Andrew G. Alleyne, Dean

-Natural Resources Research Institute (NRRI) - Rolf Weberg, Director
+Natural Resources Research Institute (NRRI) - Rolf Weberg, Executive Director

 Four individuals appointed by the governor for a four-year term, one each representing the iron ore and taconite, nonferrous metallic minerals, and industrial minerals industries within the state and one representing labor.